solemnsky/solemnsky-js/README.md

 SolemnSky's development at the moment is seperated into two distinct components: top-level control structures and 'modes', javascript objects over which the top-level control structures are parameterized.

 Modes control the game logic throughout periods of the game where the only networked information involves the shifting of a dynamic (but fairly small) state.
-That is, things like switching maps are done during the execution of modes.
+That is, things like switching maps are not done during the execution of modes.
 This is to make the specification of modes as simple and easy to understand as possible.

 ## modes